-8.4 Income Tax Withholding for Foreign Investors
+8.4 Income Tax Withholding for Foreign Investors Rental Income

-Rental Income

-Non-resident companies or individuals are taxable on their Luxembourg-sourced rental income similarly to Luxembourg resident taxpayers, although subject to the provisions of any applicable tax treaty.
-Double tax treaties concluded by Luxembourg are based on Article 6 of the OECD Model Convention as far as the taxation of rental income is concerned, according to which rental income is taxable in the state where the immovable property is located.
+Non-resident companies or individuals are taxable on their Luxembourg-sourced rental income similarly to Luxembourg resident taxpayers, although subject to any applicable provisions of a tax treaty.
+Double tax treaties concluded by Luxembourg are based on article 6 of the OECD Model Convention as far as the taxation of rental income is concerned.
+According to this article, rental income is taxable in the state where the immovable property is located.